csquan/freqStrategy/Readme.md

 # all strategies are tested against this config.
-Tests only done on binance futures
+Tests only done on binance spot

 ```